 - Gold Dust, 11/29

-This Saturday’s lunar eclipse will be the last total lunar eclipse until 2014, so I guess now is the time to post about people with the name Eclipse!
+This Saturday’s lunar eclipse will be the last total lunar eclipse until 2014, so I guess now is the time to post about people named Eclipse!

 Below are people with Eclipse as either a first or a middle name.
-I’ve matched as many as possible with specific historical lunar eclipses and solar eclipses listed on NASA’s website.
-Here’s the result:
+I’ve even matched a few with specific historical solar eclipses listed on NASA’s website.